-Irina Krush is a seven time US Women's Chess Champion.
-In 2013, she became the first American woman to earn the Grandmaster title.
-She has been a member of the US Women's Olympiad team since the age of 14, representing the country in ten events.

-In 2004 and 2008 she helped the team earn historic silver and bronze medals, and won an individual silver medal at the most recent Olympiad in 2018.
-Irina has many years of teaching experience, with both private students and larger classes.
-She has taught across the US and enjoys sharing her passion for the game.
-She graduated from NYU in 2006 with a BA in International Relations.

-GM Giorgi Kacheishvili is a two-time Georgian national champion and has won many of the largest open tournaments in the United States and overseas; he is renowned for his work as a chess coach and trains scholastic players through grandmasters.

-GM Tamaz Gelashvili is a Georgian national champion, a 5-time member of Georgia's Olympiad team, co-winner of the 2013 and 2016 World Open.
-Winner of many international tournaments around the world.
-He has over 20 years of experience coaching junior players and is a World Chess Federation (FIDE) trainer.

-v2 | Irina Krush is a seven time US Women's Chess Champion.
+Irina Krush is the current and eight time US Women's Chess Champion.
 In 2013, she became the first American woman to earn the Grandmaster title.
 She has been a member of the US Women's Olympiad team since the age of 14, representing the country in ten events.

 In 2004 and 2008 she helped the team earn historic silver and bronze medals, and won an individual silver medal at the most recent Olympiad in 2018.
 Irina has many years of teaching experience, with both private students and larger classes.
 She has taught across the US and enjoys sharing her passion for the game.
 She graduated from NYU in 2006 with a BA in International Relations.

 GM Giorgi Kacheishvili is a two-time Georgian national champion and has won many of the largest open tournaments in the United States and overseas; he is renowned for his work as a chess coach and trains scholastic players through grandmasters.

 GM Tamaz Gelashvili is a Georgian national champion, a 5-time member of Georgia's Olympiad team, co-winner of the 2013 and 2016 World Open.
 Winner of many international tournaments around the world.
 He has over 20 years of experience coaching junior players and is a World Chess Federation (FIDE) trainer.